Your newborn's skin is ultra sensitive and very delicate.

 Natural baby skin care

-Don't use baby products in the early months.
-The immune system is still developing.
-If you have a family history of skin problems, allergies, or asthma, it's especially important to protect your baby's immune system, and protect baby from irritating allergens.
+In the early months, when baby's immune system is still developing, don't use baby products.
+If there's a family history of allergies, skin problems or asthma, it's especially important to protect baby's immune system from irritating allergens.

-- Try bathing once a week to allow skin to retain natural oils.
+- Reduce bathing - try bathing once a week to retain natural oils.

-- Limit your use of baby skin products.
-If necessary, use only a small amount of lotion on dry skin areas.
+- Limit baby skin products - if necessary, use only a small amount of lotion on dry skin areas.

-Check with your doctor about using over-the-counter lotions or creams to treat eczema.
-You may need a prescription treatment.
+Check with your doctor before using over-the-counter lotions or creams to treat eczema because it may be your baby needs a prescription treatment.